JoshHarrington/stockcube_ruby/README.md

 		- ~~Need to switch over to PSQL from SQLite3, see [SO question]~~(https://stackoverflow.com/questions/15371394/rails-populate-heroku-database-with-development-sqlite3-data)
 - Cupboards functionality
 	- Simple method of adding ingredients to cupboards with default weight and use by date
+	- All Cupboards should belong to an individual user
+		- How to share cupboards between users?
+			- ^^ `has_many` vs `has_one`?
+- Stocks functionality
+	- All Stock should belong to an individual user
-	- Joint (family) account to share cupboards?
+		- How to share stock between users?
 - Recipes functionality
 	- ~~Method to edit a recipes Ingredients and Portions~~
 	- ~~Method to favourite a set of recipes~~
 	- Default recipes page would be user's favourite recipes, not a listing of all recipes
 	- Method to share recipes between account?
+	- **Should not** be able to get to recipe edit pages when not logged in
-	- Logic to present if recipe is vegetarian / vegan
+	- ~~Logic to present if recipe is vegetarian / vegan~~
 		- ~~If all ingredients in a recipe are vegetarian then the recipe is vegetarian~~
 		- Some ingredients are marked as not vegetarian / vegan when they should be - bad data, needs fixing
 			- eg. Vinegar (Distilled)